gcalderone/GModelFit.jl/docs/src/concepts.md

 - *Model component*: the atomic building block of a (potentially very complex) model, it is essentially a function used to map a `Domain` or `CartesianDomain` object into a `Vector{Float64}` representing the component evaluation.
 A component is a structure inheriting from `GFit.AbstractComponent` and is typically characterized by one or more *parameters* (see below).
 One component's evaluation can also be used as input for another one's calculation, thus inducing a dependency between the two.
 The **GFit.jl** package provides several [Built-in components](@ref), and new ones can be implemented by the user.
 The memoization mechanism operates at the component level and aims to avoid unnecessary re-evaluation of the component if none of its parameter values has changed since last evaluation;

-- *Parameter*: a single floating point value characterizing a specific aspect for the evaluation of a component, e.g. the slope of a power law or the width of a Gaussian profile.
+- *Parameter*: a single floating point number characterizing a specific aspect for the evaluation of a component (e.g. the slope of a power law or the width of a Gaussian profile).
 The parameter values are automatically varied during the fitting process until the residuals between the global model evaluation and the empirical data are minimized.
 A parameter can be fixed to a specific value, limited in an interval, and/or be dynamically calculated (patched) according to the values of other parameters.
 All parameters are represented by an object of type [`GFit.Parameter`](@ref);

 - *Model*: is the overall model description, whose evaluation is supposed to be compared to a single `Measures` objects and whose parameters are varied during fitting to reduce the residuals.
 All models are represented by an object of type [`Model`](@ref) containing a single `Domain` or `CartesianDomain` object representing the domain where the model will be evaluated, and one or more *components* characterizing the model itself.
 Each component is identified by a unique name (actually a `Symbol`) within a model.
   - Component dependencies and *main component*: the evaluation of a component, say `A`, may use the output of another component, say `B`, to calculate its output.
 In this case we say that `A` *depends* on `B`, and therefore `B` needs to be evaluated before `A` (circular dependencies are not allowed, and would raise an error if attempted).
 The dependencies are automatically identified, and the last component being evaluated is dubbed *main component* since its output represent the overall model evaluation;